-The afternoon session, “Fighting Fraud with the Red Flags Rule: Practical Guidance for Business,” addresses a new regulation that requires creditors and financial institutions to develop identity theft prevention programs for their covered accounts.
-The FTC will present a brief overview of the scope, structure, and requirements of the Red Flags Rule.
-The session’s panel will address the issues encountered by those who have developed a Red Flags Program.
-Panelists include: Michael Allen, Associate Counsel, Citizens Energy Group; Orrie Dinstein, Chief Privacy Leader and Senior IP Counsel, GE Capital; Laura Dishman, Privacy and AML Associate, Law & Compliance, TIAA-CREF; and Seth Gilbertson, Assistant Counsel, State University of New York.
+The afternoon session, “Fighting Fraud with the Red Flags Rule: Practical Guidance for Business,” addresses a new regulation that requires creditors and financial institutions to develop an identity theft prevention program for their covered accounts.
+At this session, FTC lawyers will provide guidance and answer questions about the scope, structure, and requirements of the Red Flags Rule.
+Business people and privacy experts will discuss their experiences with regard to creating and implementing identity theft prevention programs.

 The Federal Trade Commission works for consumers to prevent fraudulent, deceptive, and unfair business practices and to provide information to help spot, stop, and avoid them.
 To file a complaint in English or Spanish, visit the FTC’s online Complaint Assistant or call 1-877-FTC-HELP (1-877-382-4357).
 The FTC enters complaints into Consumer Sentinel, a secure, online database available to more than 1,500 civil and criminal law enforcement agencies in the U.S. and abroad.
 The FTC’s Web site provides free information on a variety of consumer topics.